 Prior to academia, he worked as a consultant with McKinsey & Company, and a management-investor with the leveraged buyout firm Clayton & Dubilier on the Uniroyal-Goodrich Tire Company deal.
 He remains active in private equity as an investor and advisor to start-up companies.
 He lives in London and Cape Cod.

 Sull received his AB, MBA, and doctorate from Harvard University, where he taught entrepreneurship at the Harvard Business School before rejoining the London Business School faculty as a professor of management practice in strategy and entrepreneurship.
 Sull has won teaching awards at both London Business School and Harvard University.

-The common perception is that companies, like people, pass through a series of life stages.1 Each firm begins with the experimentation and rapid-fire learning of a startup, passes through a frantic...
+The common perception is that companies, like people, pass through a series of life stages.
+But executives can avert the seemingly inevitable decline of many mature corporations by viewing their...

 In fast-paced industries, companies should think of strategy as an iterative loop with four steps: making sense of a situation, making choices, making things happen and making revisions.